carpentries/carpentries.org/content/trainer-training/_index.md

 ## What You'll Learn
 The Carpentries has three official lesson programs, each providing lessons catered to a specific audience or purpose.
 Our workshops may focus on lessons from one set of curricula or mix-and-match lessons to provide the audience with an experience catered to their needs.

-- Trainer Training Curriculum Summary
+- Instructor Trainer Training Curriculum Summary.
-- How Learning Works: Seven Research-Based Principles for Teaching
+- How Learning Works: Seven Research-Based Principles for Teaching.
-- Creating inclusive and accessible learning spaces
+- Creating inclusive and accessible learning spaces.
-- Preparing for and teaching Instructor Training
+- Preparing for and teaching Instructor Training.
-- Hosting teaching demonstrations
+- Hosting teaching demonstrations.
-- Onboarding to the Trainer community
+- Onboarding to the Instructor Trainer community.

 ## How To Become an Instructor Trainer

 The Carpentries Instructor Trainer Training is a highly-competitive training program that is openly available to everyone.
 A limited number of applicants are accepted into the program each year.
-Training is run 1-2 times per year and takes place over 10 weekly 1-hour sessions.
+Training is run one to two times per year and takes place over 10 weekly one hour sessions.
 Following the 10-week training, trainees are asked to complete a number of exercises to become certified Carpentries Instructor Trainers.

-1. Submit An Application & Get Accepted: Applications for Instructor Trainer Training open 1-2 times per year.
+- **Submit An Application & Get Accepted**: Applications for Instructor Trainer Training open 1-2 times per year.
 You will need to submit an application and be accepted into the program to attend training.
-1. Complete 10 Week Training: Attend 10 weekly 1-hour sessions where you'll learn the basics of educational psychology and evidence-based teaching practices, and how to teach this information to others.
+- **Complete 10 Week Training**: Attend 10 weekly 1-hour sessions where you'll learn the basics of educational psychology and evidence-based teaching practices, and how to teach this information to others.
-1. Complete Certification Steps: After the training, you will be asked to shadow an Instructor Training Event and a Teaching Demonstration.
+- **Complete Certification Steps**: After the training, you will be asked to shadow an Instructor Training Event and a Teaching Demonstration.

 ## Contact Us